2026 - Health + Human Services: Emerging Projects

 RED - Civic Center Office Space

-The Real Estate Division has recently examined occupancy and space allocations within the Civic Center office space portfolio to seek opportunities for greater efficiencies and cost savings.
-Without a policy change to in-person work expectations, significant savings via footprint reduction are unlikely even in a hybrid work environment.
+RED continues to assess occupancy and space allocations within the Civic Center office space portfolio to seek opportunities for greater efficiencies and cost savings.
+With the recent leasing of 157,000 square feet over 5 floors at 1455 Market for City employees from 1155 Market and other locations, RED continues to seek further opportunities for future phasing of occupancy at this centrally located 22-story building.
+The purchase option in December of 2027 provides a unique opportunity for the City to meet its short-term cost savings goals as well as its long-term goal of consolidation through leasing or purchase.
 Other important objectives in this portfolio remain, including exiting the most seismically vulnerable buildings, ensuring that offices meet operational needs, and providing safe, healthy, and well-maintained offices for City workers.
 With the office real estate market currently in flux, the best long-term solution may take the form of a purchase or a lease.
-The Real Estate Division will also work with the Office of Economic and Workforce Development to explore joint development opportunities.
+RED will also work with the Office of Economic and Workforce Development to explore joint development opportunities.

 PW – Operation Yard